Article I. Admissions

 Graduate students and/or the department/program must seek a research advisor who will assist students in research activities related to the thesis and dissertation processes.
 A detailed roster that reports an up-to-date status of all graduate students and their research advisor must be sent to the Graduate School at the end of each academic semester.
 If changes have been made, they must be reflected on the report.

-Prior to advancement to candidacy, each department shall ensure that a graduate faculty research adviser has been assigned to students in the Graduate School.
+Prior to advancement to candidacy, each department shall ensure that a graduate faculty research adviser has been assigned to students in the Graduate School and in BisonHub.
 The process of how this is done, unless otherwise notified by the Graduate Dean, is graduate program specific.
-If changes have been made regarding a faculty advisor assignment, they must be reported to the Graduate School.
+If changes have been made regarding a faculty advisor assignment, they must be reported to the Graduate School via the Office of Graduate Academic Administrator.

 Section 7.
 Academic Dismissal and Readmission to the Graduate School

-Academic Dismissal of graduate students is at the discretion of the Dean of the Graduate School.
-Academic dismissal refers to a student who, for one or more academic reasons, no longer eligible to continue graduate study in her/his graduate program.
+Academic dismissal of graduate students is at the discretion of the Graduate Dean inthe Graduate School.
+Academic dismissal refers to a student who, for one or more academic reasons, is no longer eligible to continue graduate study in her/his/their graduate program.
 The term “dismissal” should not be confused with “suspension.”
-Suspension is a University administrative action resulting in removal from graduate study based on academic record, behavior, or conduct, and is governed by the Office of Enrollment Management and Division of Student Affairs respectively.
-A graduate student who fails to make satisfactory academic progress may be officially dismissed from the university, in writing and/or via university electronic mail, only by the Graduate Dean and in accordance with the procedures outlined in this section.
+Suspension is a University administrative action resulting in removal from graduate study based on academic record, behavior, or conduct, and is governed by the Office of the Registrar and Division of Student Affairs, respectively.
+A graduate student who fails to make satisfactory academic progress and/or who has timed out may be officially dismissed from the university, in writing and/or via university electronic mail, only by the Graduate Dean and in accordance with the procedures outlined in this section.

 • Dismissal based on Unsatisfactory Progress: A Chair may recommend the dismissal of a graduate student who fails to make satisfactory progress in their program of study.
 After consultation with the student’s faculty advisor, the Graduate Dean may send a notification of academic dismissal to a student as determined by any of the factors noted in this section or other section in this manual on unsatisfactory Progress (i.e., course grades, cumulative grade point average, time to degree).